macgirl212/fcc-tribute-page/README.md

 # fcc-tribute-page

 This is a tribute page made from my freeCodeCamp curriculum.

-This is more of a test to see if my GitHub is working correctly.
+To see this live, please visit its CodePen page: https://codepen.io/macgirl212/full/WNzNMeW